irods/irods_docs/docs/plugins/pluggable_authentication.md

 For more information on the syntax of the pam.d configuration please refer to [The Linux Documentation Project](http://tldp.org/HOWTO/User-Authentication-HOWTO/x115.html)

-A quick test for the basic authentication mechanism for PAM is to run the `/usr/sbin/irodsPamAuthCheck` tool. irodsPamAuthCheck reads the password from stdin (without any prompting).
+A quick test for the basic authentication mechanism for PAM is to run the `/usr/sbin/irodsPamAuthCheck` tool. irodsPamAuthCheck takes one argument (the username to check) and then reads the password from stdin (without any prompting).

 ```
 $ /usr/sbin/irodsPamAuthCheck bob